ymherklotz/YAGE/README.md

 developing for a game called [Arider](https://github.com/ymherklotz/Arider).
 It uses OpenGL and SDL2 for the window creation and management and graphics.

+The full documentation can be seen [here](https://www.yannherklotz.com/YAGE).

 Installation and usage
 ----------------------

-To use YAGE for your own game, you should link it as a static library and include the [yage.hpp](/include/YAGE/yage.hpp) header in your project.
+To use YAGE for your own game, you should link it as a static library and include the [yage.h](/include/YAGE/yage.h) header in your project.

 Build and Testing
 -----------------